-5.51 Providers must ensure there is a named Special Educational Needs or Disabilities Coordinator (SENCo) for each provision who is responsible for supporting practitioners within their settings to support the approach to identifying and meeting SEN. They will ensure the child, their parents are fully informed, involved and part of any support and intervention decisions made in the interest of the child.
+5.51 Childminders must ensure the child, their parents are fully informed, involved and part of any support and intervention decisions made in the interest of the child.
 They will also liaise with other professionals to ensure the most appropriate and effective interventions and strategies are being implemented and reviewed.
-The SENCo from each provision (or a representative) must attend a termly network meeting to ensure their CPD is up to date and relevant so they are able to effectively carry out their role.
+Childminders must attend annual SENCO training to ensure their CPD is up to date

-- 5.52 Providers must have arrangements in place to identify and support children with Special Educational Needs and/or Disabilities (SEN) and promote equality of opportunity for all the children in their care. - Where a child appears to be working below what is typical for their age in the prime areas and practitioners are concerned about their progress, they should inform parents and work in partnership to ensure best Early Years practice and support are put in place.
+- and relevant so they are able to effectively carry support a child with additional needs. - 5.52 Childminders must have arrangements in place to identify and support children with Special Educational Needs and/or Disabilities (SEN) and promote equality of opportunity for all the children in their care. - 5.53 Where a child appears to be working below what is typical for their age in the prime areas and practitioners are concerned about their progress, they should inform parents and work in partnership to ensure best Early Years practice and support are put in place.
 This can be done within the setting with parents or in conjunction with other professionals.
 Practitioners must consider if a child may have a special educational need or disability which may require specialist support.
-They should work in partnership with families to access relevant services and agencies as required. - 5.54 Providers must ensure there is a written policy about how they identify SEN, support the children and their families and meet the needs of children with SEN to enable them to access a full and balanced curriculum. - 5.55 Providers must ensure all reasonable adjustments are made to enable a fully inclusive offer for all children.
-This may be to their physical environment as well as implementing strategies and/or ensuring staff are appropriately knowledgeable and trained. - English as an Additional Language Skill - 5.61 Where there are children whose home language is not English, providers must provide opportunities for children to develop and use their home language in their play and learning where appropriate.
+They should work in partnership with families to access relevant services and agencies as required. - 5.54 Childminders must ensure there is a written policy about how they identify SEN, support the children and their families and meet the needs of children with SEN to enable them to access a full and balanced curriculum. - 5.55 Childminders must ensure all reasonable adjustments are made to enable a fully inclusive offer for all children.
+This may be to their physical environment as well as implementing strategies and/or ensuring they have the appropriate knowledgeable and training. - English as an Additional Language Skill

+QS 5.6 - 5.61 Where there are children whose home language is not English, childminders must provide opportunities for children to develop and use their home language in their play and learning where appropriate.
 Parents should be supported to speak their first language at home, a strong first language helps children learn English as an additional language.
 Children with a rich first language think in more depth and find it easier to learn English as an additional language.
 It is important for self-esteem, identity, relationships with their family and community and a sense of belonging.
-Their language should be respected and visible in their setting.3 - 5.62 Practitioners must ensure there are lots of opportunities to attain a good standard of English through language rich environments.
+Their language should be respected and visible in their setting. - 5.62 Practitioners must ensure there are lots of opportunities to attain a good standard of English through language rich environments.
 When assessing Communication and language and Literacy children must be assessed in English. - 5.63 It is important that if a child has not got a strong grasp of the English language, practitioners must work in partnership with parents to assess and establish in their home Language whether there is a concern about a language delay.
 EAL is NOT a Special Educational Need on its own.
 3